CIBIO-TropiBIO/Quantifying-spatial-ignorance-in-the-effort-to-collect-terrestrial-fauna-in-Namibia/README.md

 Modelling the relationship between ignorance scores and a set of socio-geographical variables with generalized additive models for location, scale and shape (GAMLSS).

-Supervisor: Richard Ladle (CIBIO) & Co-supervisor: Fernanda Alves Martins.
+Supervisor: Richard Ladle (CIBIO - UFAL) & Co-supervisor: Fernanda Alves Martins.
 PPGDIBICT Doctoral Programme.
 Federal University of Alagoas, Brazil.